CJcoder202001/furniture_app/README.md

-# furniture_app
+# Furniture App

-A new Flutter project.
+A Furniture App Flutter project using Firebase, Google, Hive, Getx and other third party packages.

 ## Getting Started